 - It is used to treat HIV infection.

-- Do not give this drug to your child if she is in the first trimester of pregnancy.
+- If you are pregnant or may be pregnant.
+Do not take this drug if you are in the first trimester of pregnancy.

 This is not a list of all drugs or health problems that interact with this drug.